lukechampine/mkvsynth/parser/README.md

 Function chaining is working, at least for append operations.
 You can chain as many appends as you want.

+## Syntax ##
+The syntax of delbrot is still a point of contention.
+This directory contains a parser for the "old" syntax, which I support, andthe revisedsyntax subdirectory contains a parser for the "new" syntax, which David and Forest support.
+Both directories contain an example file which gives a basic outline of the syntax.
+Official documentation is forthcoming.

 ## Implementation ##
 Scripts are parsed using Perl and translated into C code, which is then compiled and executed.
 This is somewhat ugly, but doing the parsing natively in C wouldn't be a walk in the park either.